Professional Development Planning

 Click on the image to download a PDF

-Professional Learning
+Professional Learning Plan

-Fostering Collaboration: My course plan includes a week for ePortfolio introduction, creation, team collaboration, and implementation planning.
+Fostering Collaboration: My professional learning plan includes a week for ePortfolio introduction, creation, team collaboration, and implementation planning.
 Weeks 2 through 6 discussion times help foster consistent and ongoing collaboration during the teacher conference time.
 Additionally, there will be the option for both in-person and online meetings to allow for continuous communication and coaching.

 Leaders: I will be the primary instructor of the course and will lead group discussions.
 Other Technology Specialists on campus will assist with mentoring and boot camps.
 Administration and Department Heads will be the support team during the implementation phase.